nsidc/earthaccess/paper/paper.md

 # State of the field

+The scholarly contribution of `earthaccess` is the _integration_ of search, authentication, and access into a coherent abstraction that masks the heterogeneity of NASA's data infrastructure.
+No existing tool provides this end-to-end, provider-agnostic workflow.
+Rather than reinventing query or filesystem libraries, `earthaccess` composes and extends existing open-source tools and contributes the NASA-specific domain knowledge (DAAC configurations, credential endpoints, authentication flows, cloud-detection logic) that binds them into a usable data access layer.

 Several tools exist for accessing NASA Earth science data, each addressing a specific slice of the workflow: